Southeast Alaska, also known as the Alaska Panhandle, covers the northern coastline west of British Columbia. The place is

 Passage, a shipping lane that connects Washington State with Alaska.

-In summer many cruiseships join the heavy traffic
+In summer many cruise ships join the traffic.

 to a mild and rainy climate the rugged terrain with islands and mountains is heavily forested, most of the panhandle is